• Skip to primary navigation

 SoftwareDistribution Folder in Windows 10

-Note: Just to be on the safe side, copy “SoftwareDistribution” folder to your desktop as a backup.
+Note: It is recommended that you copy the “SoftwareDistribution” folder to desktop as a backup.

 4. Open SoftwareDistribution Folder > select and Delete all Files located in SoftwareDistribution Folder.